-- ii) The activity log along with the credentials of the official performing the V-CIP shall be preserved. - 3.1.7 Periodical Updation of KYC: Periodic updation of KYC of customer is carried out at least once in every two years for high risk customers, once in every eight years for medium risk customers and once in every ten years for low risk customers from the date of opening of the account / last KYC updation. - i) In terms to amendment to Section 38 of Master Direction on KYC, the following procedure is to be adopted for Re-KYC i.e., Periodic updation of KYC of customers:
+Bank shall adopt a risk-based approach for periodic updation of KYC ensuring that the information or data collected under CDD is kept up-to-date and relevant, particularly where there is high risk.
+Periodic updation of KYC of customer is carried out at least once in every two years for high risk customers, once in every eight years for medium risk customers and once in every ten years for low risk customers from the date of opening of the account / last KYC updation.
+In terms to amendment to Section 38 of Master Direction on KYC, the following procedure is to be adopted for Re-KYC i.e., Periodic updation of KYC of customers: